nesi/puppet-puppet/README.markdown

 ### Parameters

 * **ensure**: The ensure parameter specifies the installation state of the puppet configuration.
-If it is `installed` or a valid semantic version number, Puppet will be installed.
+If it is `installed` or a valid version number, Puppet will be installed.
 If it is `absent` then Puppet will be removed, including any configuration files and directories that were set up.
 The default value is `installed`.
 * **puppet_package**: Specifies the name of the package used to install Puppet.
 The default value is `puppet`.
 * **user**: Specifies the puppet user account.
 The default value is `puppet`.
 * **gid**: The primary group identity of the puppet user.
 The default value is `puppet`.
 * **user_home**: Sets the home directory for the puppet user.
 The default value is `/var/lib/puppet`.
 * **conf_dir**: Sets the directory where the puppet configuration file is stored.
 The default is `/etc/puppet`.
-* **environments**: If this is set to true, the puppet configuration will be set to enable the use of puppet environments.
-The default value is `false`.

-## The `puppet::conf` Class

-The `puppet::conf` class manages the puppet configuration.
-It is dependent on the `puppet` class and requires that this be called first.
-The `puppet::conf` class can be called with no parameters for the default values, or called as a parametric class.

-### Parameters

-The parameters for `puppet::conf` correspond to setting in the [puppet configuration file](http://docs.puppetlabs.com/references/latest/configuration.html) (usually `/etc/puppet/puppet.conf`).
-It uses [augeas](http://augeas.net/) to manage the puppet configuration file.

-* **environment**: This sets the environment in the agent block.
-The default value is the same as the `environment` fact provided by facter.
-* **pluginsync**: If this is set to `true` then plugins from modules will be used.
-The default value is `true`, and it is recommended that  it is not changed.
-* **puppetmaster**: This sets the name of the puppetmaster in the server value in the agent block.
-The default value is `puppet`.
-* **report**: This sets the `report` setting in the agent block.
-If it is set to true the puppet agent will send reports to the puppetmaster.
-The default value is `true`.
-* **show_diff**: Sets the `show_diff` setting in the agent block, if true the puppet agent will include file diffs in puppet reports. **NOTE:** this may expose security settings in clear text as part of a puppet agent report.
-The default value is `undef` which will ensure this setting is removed.
 * **var_dir**: This sets the puppet working directory that contains cached data, configurations and reports.
 The default is `/var/lib/puppet`.
 * **ssl_dir**: This sets the directory where puppet stores SSL state, including certificates and keys.
 The default is `/var/lib/puppet/ssl`.
 * **run_dir**: This sets the `rundir` setting in the `agent` block of the puppet conf.
 The default setting is `/var/run/puppet`.
 * **fact_path**: This sets the directory where facter facts are stored.
-The default is `/var/lib/puppet/facter`.q
+The default is `$vardir/lib/facter:$vardir/facts` which should resolve to `/var/lib/puppet/lib/facter:/var/lib/puppet/facts`.
+* **module_path**: This sets the directory or list of directories that Puppet will use for the module path.
+The default is not set.
+For Puppet version 3.5.0 or later the special variable `$basemodulepath` can be set to include the appropriate module path.
 * **template_dir**: This sets where puppet file templates are found.
 The default is `$confdir/templates` which should resolve to `/etc/puppet/templates`.
+For Puppet version 3.5.0 or later setting the template directory is depreciated and will throw a warning.
-* **module_path**: This sets the directory or list of directories that Puppet will use for the module path.
-The default is `$confdir/modules` for Puppet versions 3.4.3 or earlier, and `$basemodulepath` for Puppet version 3.5.0 or later.
+* **server**: This sets the name of the puppetmaster in the server value in the agent block.
+The default value is `puppet`.
-* **append_basemodulepath**: If this is set to true, the variable `$basemodulepath` will be appended at the end of the list of module paths.
-This parameter only works for Puppet versions 3.5.0 or later.
+* **agent**: This enables the puppet agent daemon if set to `true`.
+The default is `false`.
+The parameters following this are specific to configuring the agent daemon and will not appear in the `puppet.conf` file if the agent is not enabled.
+* **report**: This sets the `report` setting in the agent block.
+If it is set to true the puppet agent will submit reports.
 The default value is `true`.

-**NOTE:** This module does not manage the contents of the directories set by `var_dir`, `ssl_dir`, `run_dir`, `fact_path`, or `template_dir`.
-These will have to be managed separately.
-These settings are exposed to allow for customised puppet deployments.
+* **report_server**: This sets the reporting server to send reports to.
+By default this is not set and reports are sent to the puppetmaster.
+* **report_port**: This sends the port on the reporting server to submit ports to.
+By default this setting is omitted.
+This setting is omitted if no `report_server` is configured.
+* **pluginsync**: If this is set to `true` then plugins from modules will be synchronised from the puppetmaster.
+The default value is `false`.
+* **showdiff**: If this is set to `true` file changes will be reported as diffs in the puppet agent reports.
+The default value is `false`. **WARNING**: Enabling this may expose sensitive information as clear text in puppet reports, this setting should only be used for debugging and testing purposes.
+* **environment**: This sets the environment in the agent block.
+The default value is the same as the `environment` fact provided by facter.

+## The `puppet::conf` Class

+The `puppet::conf` class has been eliminated since version 1.x, and its function rolled into the base `puppet` class.

 ## The `puppet::hiera` Class

 [Hiera](http://projects.puppetlabs.com/projects/hiera) is a simple pluggable hierarchical database which is well suited for storing hierarchical configuration data for Puppet.

 The `puppet::hiera` class confirms the Hiera install that came in as a dependency of the puppet package, and manages it's configuration for puppet.
 It bootstraps the hiera database with a minimal default configuration file (`/etc/puppet/hiera.yaml`) and creates the hiera data store.
-It does not manage hiera any further from here.
+It makes no attempt to manage or enforce their contents, it only ensures they exist.

 When using version control with puppet and hiera, it is recommended that the hiera configuration (`hiera.yaml`) is included in the puppet repository, while the hiera datastore (by default `/etc/puppet/hieradata` with this module) is managed in a separate repository.
 This segregation allows the puppet configuration to be stored as a public repository, while the hiera data is kept private.

-The hiera class creates the configuration file (`hiera.yaml`) on it's first run, then does nothing more to manage it's contents.
+The hiera class currently makes the minimum changes required to suppress warnings that hiera is not configured.

 ### Parameters